Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Results: Modeling an India ASAT-like Test

-Using the NSBM for ${\rm 3~mm} < L_C < 1~{\rm m}$ yields more than 300,000 debris fragments, with the majority of these below a few centimetres in size.
-This is consistent with other studies of Mission Shakti \cite[e.g.,]{jiang}, which find debris numbers of order 10$^5$ for sizes greater than 1 mm.
+Using the NSBM for ${\rm 3~mm} < L_c < 1~{\rm m}$ yields more than 300,000 debris fragments, with the majority of these below a few centimetres in size.
+This is consistent with other studies of Mission Shakti \cite[e.g.,][]{jiang}, which find debris numbers of order 10$^5$ for sizes greater than 1 mm.
 The NSBM gives a re-normalized fragment number of $N_{\rm{frag}}=1168$ for $L_{\rm{c,min}}=10$ cm.
-While this value is significantly smaller than including sizes down to 3 mm, it is noteworthy that the consequences of $>10\rm~cm$ fragments colliding with a spacecraft will be much more consequential than that of a millimetre-sized fragment, and so while the lower number value for $L_{\rm{c,min}}=10$ cm may yield a lower collision probability, the result of the collision itself is expected to be of higher significance.
+While this value is significantly smaller than including sizes down to 3 mm, it is noteworthy that the consequences of a $10+$ cm-sized fragment colliding with a spacecraft will be much more consequential than that of a millimetre-sized fragment.
+Thus while the lower fragment number for $L_{\rm{c,min}}=10$ cm may yield a lower collision probability, the result of the collision itself is expected to be of higher significance.

 Figure \ref{fig:gabbardgrid} shows Gabbard plots for three fragmentation models.
-The left panel is for an NSBM simulation with $L_{\rm{c,min}}=10$ cm, while the middle panel is for the Rayleigh method with a total number of fragments set to match the model on the left.
+The left panel is for a NSBM simulation with $L_{\rm{c,min}}=10$ cm, while the middle panel is for the Rayleigh method, both with 1,000 fragments.
 Both panels are for the debris immediately following the modelled fragmentation event.
-Only fragments with apogees below 2,500 km are shown for comparison with the right panel, which shows data from the India ASAT test\footnote{Data are the first available TLE for each particle, as provided by USSPACECOM.}.
+Only fragments with apogees below 2,500 km are shown for comparison with the right panel, which shows data from the Indian ASAT test (i.e., Microsat-R debris)\footnote{Data are the first available TLE for each particle, as provided by USSPACECOM.}.
 Many of these fragments first appear in the satellite/debris catalogue well after the ASAT was conducted and therefore already include substantial orbital evolution due to gas drag.
 Thus, some differences in comparison with the other two panels are expected.
-As their orbits evolve, the fragments migrate toward the bottom left corner of the plot, as can be seen in the smattering of points in the bottom left of the India ASAT plot.
+As their orbits evolve, the fragments migrate toward the bottom left corner of the plot, as can be seen in the smattering of points in the bottom left of the Microsat-R debris panel.
+The NSBM finds a mass-renormalized $N_{\rm{frag}}=1168$ for $L_{\rm{c,min}}=10$ cm, of which there are 647 that do not immediately de-orbit and have an apogee $Q$ below 2500 km.
+The 1000-fragment simulation used for Figure \ref{fig:gabbardgrid} similarly yields 539 fragments with $Q<2500~\rm{km}$ and $L_{\rm{c,min}}=10$ cm.
+From the actual Indian ASAT test, there were only 129 fragments tracked in USSPACECOM.
+The discrepancy may be due to fragments of trackable size being missed (including deorbiting before being catalogued), the breakup being different from the NSBM, or some combination of both.